 The list of these and other qualities might be nearly unlimited, and the larger the company, the more internal and external factors must be considered.

-Finally, this examining framework is a fundamental tool that empowers businesses in diverse range of spheres, considering digital marketing.
+Finally, this examining framework is a fundamental tool that empowers businesses in a diverse range of spheres, considering digital marketing.
 By assessing internal strengths and weaknesses and identifying external opportunities and threats, companies can make informed decisions to optimise their marketing work plan.
 So, understanding how to complete a SWOT analysis and effectively utilising it in marketing allows businesses to stay ahead of the competition and foster business growth.